rubik/radon/docs/intro.rst

 Raw Metrics
 -----------

-The following is the definition employed by Radon:
+The following are the definitions employed by Radon:

     * **LOC**: The total number of lines of code.
 It is the sum of the **SLOC** and the number of blank lines: the equation `LOC = SLOC + Blanks` should